thephpleague/omnipay-stripe/README.md

 }
 ```

 4) The customer is redirected to the 3DS authentication page.
-Once he authenticates (or fails to do so), the customer is redirected to the URL specified earlier with `completePaymentUrl`.
+Once they authenticate (or fail to do so), the customer is redirected to the URL specified earlier with `completePaymentUrl`.

 5) Retrieve the `$paymentIntentReference` mentioned at the end of step (2).